 Jiwon has served on Cate’s Alumni Leadership Council.
 Having attended multiple boarding schools since early age, Jiwon is well aware of the challenges incoming international students may face and wants to help foster inclusivity and diversity at the school.

-Brian Tom grew up in the San Francisco Bay Area and graduated from Colgate University with a B.A in Molecular Biology.
-After graduation, he moved to Hong Kong where he has lived for the past 25 years.
-He and his wife have three children, two of whom attend Cate.
+Brian grew up in the San Francisco Bay Area and graduated from Colgate University with a B.A in Molecular Biology.
+After graduation, he moved to Hong Kong where he has lived for the past 30 years.
+He and his wife have three children, two of whom attended Cate.

-Sylvia was born and raised in Boyle Heights to Mexican immigrant parents.
-She earned the first college degree in her family, graduating from Harvard University with an A.B. in Government.
-After Harvard, she worked at the Center for Law in the Public Interest in Los Angeles.
-In 1992, she graduated from the University of California, Berkeley, School of Law.
-While in law school, she worked at the Berkeley Community Law Center, the Contra Costa County Public Defender’s Office, and Morrison & Foerster, LLP.
+Sylvia was born and raised in Boyle Heights and was among the first class of girls at Cate.
+She earned the first college degree in her family, graduating from Harvard University with an A.B. in Government, and her law degree from the University of California, Berkeley, School of Law.

 David Tunnell grew up in the San Francisco Bay Area and graduated from Harvard College and Harvard Business School.